-Y’all I make a mean buttermilk waffle recipe.
-I keep them soft and fluffy but with a nice golden crunchy outside.
+Y’all, I make a mean buttermilk waffle recipe.
+It’s easy, and tasty with a capital T!
+And that ain’t just me saying it, boos.
+The reviews back it up.
+I keep these buttermilk waffles soft and fluffy, but with a nice golden, crunchy outside.
 My trick is beating the egg whites separately and folding them into the batter.
-It’s my secret sauce, and it separates these from all the others you will find.
-Get into it boos.
+That’s what sets these buttermilk waffles apart from the rest.
+Get into it!

 This post may contain affiliate links.
 Read our disclosure policy.